 Social Care is a key part of disabled people’s human rights.
-Our Social Care Expert Group brings GDA members together to speak out and share lived experience, to help make these rights a reality for disabled people in Glasgow and beyond.
+Our Social Care Expert Group brings GDA members together to speak out and share lived experience of needing or using social care, to help make these rights a reality for disabled people in Glasgow and beyond.

 Many disabled people need support with daily living – and those of us who do know all too well that our Social Care system is not fit for purpose.

 Chronic underfunding worsened by austerity, staff shortages and bureaucracy has created a system that cannot meet our needs today or tomorrow – a system which has been eroded our human rights for far too long – leaving too many people isolated, in crisis, unable to cope.

 Local and national conversations around social care are better informed when disabled people’s voices are heard, valued and amplified.